shivammathur/setup-php/README.md

 ```

 **Notes**
-- Both agent `blackfire-agent` and client `blackfire` are setup when `blackfire` is specified in tools input.
+- Latest versions of both agent `blackfire-agent` and client `blackfire` are setup when `blackfire` is specified in tools input.
 - Tools which cannot be setup gracefully leave an error message in the logs, the action is not interrupted.

 ## :signal_strength: Coverage Support